hackgvl/hackgreenville-com/CONTRIBUTING.md

 # Environment Variables

 - The sample .env.example OR .env.docker is used as a template for new projects.
 A .env file must exist based on one of these files, based on how the app is running (Native or Docker)
-- The .env.ci and .env.testing are used for:
+- The .env.ci and .env.testing are used for test suite checks:
-  - _.env.ci_ | Github Actions test suite checks running `php artisan test --env=ci` against MySQL.
+  - _.env.ci_ | Github Actions running `php artisan test --env=ci` against MySQL.
   - _.env.testing_ | fast, local dev test suite checks running `php artisan test` against SQLite.
 - Be sure to clear the configuration cache after any changes to .env using `php artisan config:clear && php artisan config:cache`
 - Additional defaults may be as defined in _config/app.php_